PEXANE2/azure-docs.tr-tr/articles/search/search-get-started-java.md

     }
     ```

-1. `SearchServiceClient` sınıfına aşağıdaki kodu ekleyin.
-Bu kod, otel belgelerini dizine yüklemek için REST hizmeti URL 'sini oluşturur ve ardından HTTP POST isteğini yapar.
+1. Insert the following code into the `SearchServiceClient` class.
+This code builds the REST service URL to upload the hotel documents to the index, and then makes the HTTP POST request.

     ```java
     public boolean uploadDocuments(String documentsFile) throws IOException, InterruptedException {